Retains heat really well

 Cleaning: Dishwasher not recommended

 When it comes to the most important feature of a cookware set, we think it’s a tie between cooking performance and ease of clean-up.
 It’s great if you have a pan that can sear a rib-eye perfectly, but if you’re left with remnants of baked-on steak crust for the rest of that pan’s life, it kind of dampens the whole appeal.
-Besides, if a cookware set is claiming to be innovative by providing non-stick capabilities without the toxic chemicals, it has to live up to the hype.
+Besides, if a ceramic cookware set is claiming to be innovative by providing non-stick capabilities, it has to live up to the hype.

 The only thing we wished for was a smaller saucepan for cooking small quantities of rice or reheating leftovers.